 “The Ethics in Business & Community awards program is truly an exceptional educational experience,” Gillis said, praising the program and its impact on her students.
 “Our students have the opportunity to witness firsthand a community that comes together to support and celebrate the ethical business practices of honesty, fairness, respect, social justice, and sustainability.”

-RecognizeGood is a local nonprofit that provides a means for individuals and organizations to illuminate selfless volunteers, charitable acts and community service throughout greater Austin.
-There are several active programs that work toward this mission from different angles, but the common theme is simple – the illumination of GOOD in our community.
-The mission of RecognizeGood is to elevate the spirit of community by catalyzing a movement of good deeds and unselfish charity through recognizing, rewarding and promoting good in our businesses and the communities in which they reside.
+RecognizeGood is a nonprofit that provides a means to illuminate selfless volunteers, charitable acts and community service throughout greater Austin.
+There are several active programs that work toward this mission.
+The common theme is simple – the illumination of GOOD in our community.
+The mission of RecognizeGood is to elevate the spirit of community by catalyzing a movement of good deeds.
+This comes through recognizing, rewarding and promoting good in our businesses and the communities in which they reside.

-Concordia University Texas is an award-winning institution of higher education, offering undergraduate, graduate and an Accelerated Degree Program for adult students.
+Concordia University Texas is an award-winning institution of higher education.
+Concordia offers undergraduate, graduate and an Accelerated Degree Program for adult students.
 The main campus is located in Northwest Austin with four university centers in central Austin, Dallas-Fort Worth and San Antonio.
-Online classes are also offered for some programs.
+Some programs offer online classes.
 A privately-held, accredited, liberal arts university, Concordia is under the auspices of The Lutheran Church—Missouri Synod.
-It is a member of the highly respected Concordia University System in which more than 31,000 students are enrolled nationwide.
+It is a member of the Concordia University System with more than 31,000 students nationwide.

 Leadership Austin ignites passion for community leadership.
 Since 1979, the organization has developed and created community among leaders from the business, non-profit and public service sphere.
-Leadership Austin offers a variety of programs that explore critical community issues, develop the leadership skills to address those issues, and foster relationships to work collaboratively for positive change.
-Members of the Leadership Austin family influence the community in measurable, meaningful ways to improve the quality of life for all in our region.
+Leadership Austin offers a variety of programs that explore critical community issues.
+They develop the leadership skills to address those issues, and foster relationships to work collaboratively for positive change.
+Members of the Leadership Austin family influence the community in meaningful ways to improve the quality of life for Austinites.